Is Uganda safe for Tourists? Uganda-Safety-Security in 2025

 The Safest Place to be in Uganda is on a Safari!

 When you visit Uganda, you can feel secure.
 The government has implemented proactive measures to enhance safety in tourist areas, including national parks and borders.
-Rangers, the Ugandan military, police, and tourism police employ advanced tools like drones to ensure your protection.
+Rangers, the Ugandan military, police, and tourism police employ advanced tools like drones to protect you.

 Uganda is a safe and secure safari destination for travelers doing business, volunteering, or attending events.
 The security situation is stable, providing a reassuring environment for all visitors.